lychrelizer/lychrelizer/README.md

 - 👋 Hi, I’m @lychrelizer

-The default bearded, hipster, matet-tea drinking full-stack web dev with a man bun.
+The default bearded, hipster, mate-tea drinking full-stack web dev with a man bun.

 <!---
 - 👀 I’m interested in ...